 One of my favorite memories ever is having a couples Valentines Day party complete with dancing, games, and delicious food.
 I can’t help you with the dancing, these chalklate brownies would make a great dessert, and these Valentine party games are perfect for the games!
 Or forget hosting a party at home and just use these hilarious games for your kids’ classroom Valentines day parties!

-All of these games are Minute to Win It style games and depending on the number of people playing, there are three different ways you can play them.
-It’s up to you how you’d like to play them, just do what works best for you.
+All of these games are Minute to Win It style games and depending on the number of people playing, there are different ways you can play them.
+Don’t know what that means?
+Start with my minute to win it games page.

 Hilarious Valentine Party Games